MotorCaliberNHTSA Safety Index

 VERDICT

-The 2019 GMC Acadia earns an NHTSA Safety Index of 86 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2019 GMC Acadia earns an NHTSA Safety Index of 86 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 Both frontal and side crash protection reached the full 5 stars.
 It has 2 recalls on record, reflected in the score.

 WHO IT IS FOR